paristechprofile/Nomad/readme.md

 ## Coding challenges I learned from
 ![](https://trello-attachments.s3.amazonaws.com/5c9da5af51595772c0571c59/5cb0735b28261f0f0e2bd885/2159efbdfb1d656acd304c63009f1568/Screen_Shot_2019-04-12_at_2.38.22_AM.png)
+Stripe Customer account on user sign-up.
+Including smart error handling

 ![](https://trello-attachments.s3.amazonaws.com/5c9da5af51595772c0571c59/5cb0735b28261f0f0e2bd885/8def22f81e7ca3550605beb2492f5ee9/Screen_Shot_2019-04-12_at_2.39.31_AM.png)
+Using one form to save to multiple tables without superfluous param ids

 ## Future Iterations
 This is not a project that ends here.
 I'm working hard to implement new features throughout the next two weeks to maximize the impact of this MVP.
 I've conducted user research with my current clients excited to try out the new product.
 This product exists based on our wish list conversations, and I'm looking forward to the alpha and beta tests with my clients later this month.